 - Soil Temperature Regulation: Insulates soil, keeping it cooler in summer and warmer in winter

-- Nutrient Release: As it decomposes, loofah adds organic matter and trace minerals to soil
+- Nutrient Release: As it decomposes, loofah adds organic mulch material and trace minerals to soil

 - Improved Soil Structure: Breaks down into humus that enhances soil aeration and drainage